0xSero/partisia-docs/docs/node-operations/complete-synaps-kyb.md

 ## Next steps

-The verification process can take several business days, which is a perfect time to setup your [reader node](reader-node-on-vps.md) running.
+The verification process can take several business days.
+Use the time to ensure that  your [reader node](reader-node-on-vps.md) is running correctly.